Thompson Yulidjirri: Career

-Yulidjirri also worked as an author and advisor on two collaborations, "Mimi" and "Crying Boy" done by the Stalker/Marrugeku Theatre Company.
-This group toured internationally with the Injalak traditional dancers, and Yulidjirri's posters and image were used in various magazines such as Qantas magazine's "I still call Australia home" campaign as well as in Reader's Digest in 1998.
 Yulidjirri has found much success in painting; his works can be found in some of the most prestigious collections, he has been a NATSIAA finalist on multiple occasions, and his art hangs in Darwin Airport.

 Works

 One major work of art by Thompson Yulidjirri is called Ngurlmarrk--The Ubarr Ceremony from 1991, which was purchased by John Kluge.
 The story of the creation of the Ubarr ceremony begins with an ancient hunter and magician known as Yirrbardbard, who planned to murder his wife and mother in law.
 In a cave in Gunbalanya, Yirrbardbard drew on the walls a picture of his wife and mother-in-law, with a snake mid-strike at their feet.
 He then turned into a snake himself to murder them; afterwards, he decides to create a ceremony to tribute his deed and names Nadlumi the kangaroo to be the keeper of the ceremony (Ubarr).
 In this work, Yulidjirri depicts the ancient snake and kangaroo, as well as contemporary implementations of the ceremony; this work combines the past and present, spiritual and secular, and he uses rarrk to unify it all.

 Another work by Thompson Yulidjirri is Black Crow and the Fish Trap.
 Yulidjirri painted this based on a story taught to him by another painter, Midjawmidjaw.
 In the story, the Black Crow made a fish trap.
 When the Black Crow went to sleep, some people came and took the trap so that they could catch fish in the river.
 When the Black Crow woke up and discovered this, he was furious.
 In a rage, he cut down a paperbark tree, which divided the island of Goulburn in two when it fell.
 Now, there exists a North Goulburn and South Goulburn.
 Anywhere on the island, one will not see a black crow catching or eating fish; only the other birds.
 In the painting, there a large fishing net, which Yulidjirri used rarrk to depict the weaving of the net.
 Next to the fishing net is a human, who eventually steals the net in the story, with the Black Crow above him (Photo unavailable due to copyright restrictions, but can be viewed in the following footnote).